What to expect during pregnancy

 Take vitamins and supplements exactly as the doctor advises.
 They will usually recommend folic acid, which can benefit the fetus.
 Avoid vitamin A supplements and check about the possible risks and advantages of taking other supplements and remedies.

-Discuss any medications with a healthcare provider before using them.
+Discuss any medications with a healthcare professional before using them.